Focusing on Green Technology

 The first key topic of our Knowledge Hub – Structural Change in the Rhenish Mining Area in the Wake of the Coal Phase-Out focused on how to achieve an “economic, ecologically sound, socially acceptable, and sustainable transformation” in the wake of structural change in the Rhineland’s mining area.
 In our second key focus – Green Technology – we will also explore how to achieve a sustainable transformation that is ecologically, economically, and socially successful.

 Major global challenges and pressing issues – first and foremost the threat of accelerating climate change and the destruction of our environment – require a significant change in our way of life and the global economic systems.
-We must act now, not only because we have pledged to become carbon neutral by 2050, but because it is of existential importance to all of us.
+We must act now, not only because the EU has pledged to become carbon neutral by 2050, but because it is of existential importance to all of us.

 In light of the global challenges mentioned above, it simply is in all of our interest to work towards a sustainable future.
 Technological innovations that are developed with climate protection in mind and allow for an economically compatible transformation of all our economic systems are essential for getting us on that path.